Your Ultimate Dorm Cleaning Checklist (Perfect for Roommates!)

 Monthly Cleaning Tasks

 Now we’re getting into some deeper cleaning.
-Try to schedule time during the first or last day of the month to ensure your space feels fresh.
+Try to schedule time during the first or last day of the month to ensure that your space feels fresh.

 2. Wipe down shelves, blinds, and baseboards: This sounds like a lot, but these tasks actually don’t take a lot of time, and they’ll help you get rid of a ton of dust and make your space look extra-clean.